llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 `L` is the location description of the `N`th element, `O`, of the `argObjects` field `F` of the associated lifetime segment `LS`.

-If `F` is not a tuple of `DIObject`s with at least `N` elements then the expression is not well-formed. `bitsizeof(T)` must equal `bitsizeof(O)`, otherwise the expression is not well-formed.
+If `F` is not a tuple of `DIObject`s with at least `N` elements, then the expression is not well-formed.
+If `bitsizeof(T)` is not equal to `bitsizeof(O)`, then the expression is not well-formed.

 _[Note: As with any location description, `L` may consist of multiple single location descriptions.
-For example, this will occur if the `O` has more than one bounded lifetime segment active.
-By definition these must all describe the same object.
-This implies that when reading from them, any of the single location descriptions may be chosen, whereas when writing to them the write must be performed into each single location description.]_
+For example, this will occur if `O` has more than one bounded lifetime segment active.
+By definition, these all describe the same object.
+This implies that when reading from them, any of the single location descriptions may be chosen, whereas when writing to them the write needs to be performed into each single location description.]_

 #### `DIOpConstant`